wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-scale-overview-split-and-merge.md

 Applications need to stretch flexibly beyond the limits of a single Azure SQL DB database, as illustrated by the following scenarios:

-* **Grow Capacity – Splitting Ranges**: The ability to grow aggregate capacity at the data tier addresses increasing capacity needs.
+* **Grow Capacity - Splitting Ranges**: The ability to grow aggregate capacity at the data tier addresses increasing capacity needs.
 In this scenario, the application provides the additional capacity by sharding the data and by distributing it across incrementally more databases until capacity needs are fulfilled.
-The ‘split’ feature of the Elastic Scale split-merge Service addresses this scenario.
+The 'split' feature of the Elastic Scale split-merge Service addresses this scenario.

-* **Shrink Capacity – Merging Ranges**: Capacity fluctuates due to the seasonal nature of a business.
+* **Shrink Capacity - Merging Ranges**: Capacity fluctuates due to the seasonal nature of a business.
 This scenario underlines the need to easily scale back to fewer scale units when business slows.
-The ‘merge’ feature in the Elastic Scale split-merge Service covers this requirement.
+The 'merge' feature in the Elastic Scale split-merge Service covers this requirement.

-* **Manage Hotspots – Moving Shardlets**: With multiple tenants per database, the allocation of shardlets to shards can lead to capacity bottlenecks on some shards.
+* **Manage Hotspots - Moving Shardlets**: With multiple tenants per database, the allocation of shardlets to shards can lead to capacity bottlenecks on some shards.
 This requires re-allocating shardlets or moving busy shardlets to new or less utilized shards.

 In the following, we will refer to any processing in the service along these capabilities as **split/merge/move** requests.